These Rules form an Appendix to the constitution of the Chorus. They were updated by the Trustees in May 2023. You can view the Constitution here.

 Additional information about auditions from the Music Director

 - Auditions take place in front of the Music Director, Accompanist, and Vocal Coach.
 If it would make you more comfortable you may have a friend to “sit in” on your audition.
 You will be asked to sing a piece of your own choice – this can be anything you like, up to about 3 minutes long.
-It can be accompanied or unaccompanied – our accompanist can play the piano for you if necessary.
+We find that unaccompanied pieces do not work for auditions so please provide a copy for our accompanist so she can play the piano for you.
 After that our Vocal Coach will take you through some exercises to give us an idea of how your voice is now, and its potential for the future.
 This will include singing a few scales to determine the range of your voice.
 You can sing these to any vowel sound that you like.

 - There is no sight-reading test, though we do expect you to have some music-reading ability.
 We’ll talk to you about that in context of your previous musical experiences, including any choirs or ensembles you may have participated in, and we’ll also give you some simple aural tests to see how you pick things up by ear.

-- You’ll be told the outcome of your audition immediately.
-If you do not pass the audition (and most people do) I will do my best to explain the reasons and make suggestions about what could be improved.
+- You’ll be told the outcome of your audition verbally at the end of the audition or by email or telephone within 24 hours.
+If you do not pass the audition, I will do my best to explain the reasons and make suggestions about what could be improved.
 If you pass the audition but are less musically experienced or aren’t used to working on the style of music we often sing, we will ask to hear you again after you’ve sung with us for a year or so, when we’ll talk to you about pieces we’ve worked on and ask you to sing some extracts from them.
 There are also music reading classes available.
 We may also recommend that you have sessions with our Vocal Coach.

 - The real purpose of the re-auditions is to check that your voice is still in good condition and to help me choose a semi-chorus if necessary.
-If any vocal problems are becoming apparent I’ll explain them as best I can, and probably reduce your time between re-tests to one year.
-If the problems are serious enough, you may be asked not to sing in the next concert and/or go for a session with Maggie so she can advise me on the best course of action, and whether a further audition is necessary.
+If any vocal problems are becoming apparent, I’ll explain them as best I can, and probably reduce your time between re-tests to one year.
+If the problems are serious enough, you may be asked not to sing in the next concert and/or go for a session with our Voice Coach so she can advise me on the best course of action, and whether a further audition is necessary.